Image credit: Organication

 • It uses lower impact materials, but there’s no evidence it’s taking further action to reduce its energy use or greenhouse gas emissions.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Organication “Not Good Enough”.
+Here we rate Organication “It's a Start”.
 These are a few factors influencing its score:

 • There’s no evidence it ensures workers are paid living wages in its supply chain.